Raising Sheep for Meat – Flavor-Based Success

 Gunness, who has had a lifelong love for dogs, started out as a dog groomer and veterinary technician, and has used her grooming experiences to take on the task of learning to shear.
 “Per and I both have learned to shear with the help of professionals who do our flock and we are getting better at it each year,” she says.
 “Shearing helps me learn more about wool traits, too.”

 On the farm, they added Border Collies to the picture.
 “With the help of neighboring friends in sheep, my husband and I have learned to train our own dogs and rely on them heavily for sheep chores,” she says.
-They have seven of the dogs, all from litters they have raised.
-“Having sheep, raising sheep for meat—and herding dogs to boot—is a dream come true if I look back at what I wanted to do as a young girl growing up,” Gunness concludes.
+They have seven of the dogs, all from litters that they have raised.
+“Having sheep and herding dogs to boot is a dream come true if I look back at what I wanted to do as a young girl growing up,” Gunness concludes.